DETAILED ACTION

 CD16 ectodomain, CD8a extracellular domain, CD28 transmembrane domains, two costimulatory domains (CD28 and 4-1BB), and the signaling domain from CD3ζ.
 Chen et al demonstrate that modified cells expressing the chimeric receptor possess improved cytotoxicity against CD20-positive non-Hodgkin’s lymphoma cells in the presence of rituximab.
 Thus, in view of Valamehr teachings to make CD16 variant with F158V and S197P that is resistant to ectodomain shedding and proteolytic cleavage, and Chen’s teachings to make a CD16 fusion receptor with the transmembrane domain of CD28 and the signaling domain of CD3ζ that provides enhanced antitumor activity when administered in combination with therapeutic antibodies, would motivate one with ordinary skill in the art to combine both teachings.
 One would have been motivated to make and use a fusion hnCD16 receptor combining the extracellular domain of Valamehr and the non-native domains taught by Chen because such construct, as taught by Chen, is effective for treating cancer/ tumor.
 Some Teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention.
 See MPEP 2143 (I)(G).

-Regarding claim 9, Following the discussion of claim 1 above, the combined teachings of Valamehr and Ma render obvious the modified cell population of claim 1.
+Regarding claim 9, following the discussion of claim 1 above, the combined teachings of Valamehr and Ma render obvious the modified cell population of claim 1.
 Valamehr et al teach how to make genome-engineered iPSCs comprising targeted integration of one or more exogenous polynucleotides.
 Valamehr et al suggest that the exogenous polynucleotides can encode a CAR, specifically CD19.
 However, Valamehr does not teach making a modified cells expressing two CARs.
 Ma et al teach how to make modified cells comprising two CARs.
 Ma et al teach that Multiple Myeloma tumors comprises both a stem cell population expressing CD19 and a bulky population expressing BCMA.
 To prevent relapse and to target the two populations, Ma et al suggest to make and use modified NK cells expressing both BCMA and CD19 CARs for treating patients with MM cancer. ( See Ma et al page 86, lines 3-31).
 Therefore, it would have been prima facie obvious to one with ordinary skill in the art to modify the teachings of Valamehr et al to make a genetically modified effector cells expressing two CARs.
 One would have been motivated by the suggestions of Ma et al to make and use modified cells expressing two CARS when the particular disease in question, such as MM, consists of heterogenous cell population expressing various antigens.
 Because doing so would provide an effective targeting strategy for eradicating all diseased cells.
 Some Teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention.
 See MPEP 2143 (I)(G).

-Regarding claim 10 and 16-18, Valamehr et al teach that the one or more exogenous gene(s) can be inserted into a safe harbor locus such as the AAVSl, CCR5, ROSA26, collagen, HTRP,Hll, B2M, GADPH, TCR, or RUNXI loci.
+Regarding claims 10 and 16-18, Valamehr et al teach that the one or more exogenous gene(s) can be inserted into a safe harbor locus such as the AAVSl, CCR5, ROSA26, collagen, HTRP,Hll, B2M, GADPH, TCR, or RUNXI loci.
 Valamehr et al teach that the locus specific insertion of CAR can take place at the iPSC level, with the CAR inserted in the constant region of TCR.
 According to Valamehr, the truncation of TCR constant region leads to TCR knock-out. ( See paragraph [164] and [319]).

-Regarding claim 12 and 13-14, The combined teachings of Valamehr, Ma, and Wang render obvious the generation of the modified cell population of claim 1.
+Regarding claims 12-14, The combined teachings of Valamehr, Ma, and Wang render obvious the generation of the modified cell population of claim 1.
 To get a better therapeutic outcome for cancer patients, Ma et al suggest supplementing the administration of the modified cells with the co-administration of a CAR enhancing agent such as PD-L1 (i.e. atezolizumab), a checkpoint inhibitor.(See Ma et al page 95 lines 10-21, and page 100, lines 10-17).
 Therefore, it would have been prima facie obvious to the ordinary skill in the art at the time the invention was filed to combine the teachings of Valamehr and Ma and supplement the genetically modified cell population of Valamehr with a checkpoint inhibitor to treat patients with cancer.
 One would have been motivated to supplement the cells of Valamehr with a checkpoint inhibitor because doing so would improve the therapeutic outcome for cancer patients.
 Some Teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention.
 See MPEP 2143 (I)(G).

 Regarding claims 15 and 22, Valamehr et al state that “the generated genome-engineered iPSCs are capable of differentiating into hematopoietic lineage cells, including mesodermal cells, CD34 cells, hemogenic endothelium cells, hematopoietic stem and progenitor cells, hematopoietic multipotent progenitor cells, T cell progenitors, NK cell progenitors; T cells, NKT cells, NK cells, or B cells”. ( See page 9, 1st paragraph, and paragraph [28]).